Dozoretz National Institute for Mathematics and Applied Sciences (DNIMAS)

 CHM 322L Organic Chemistry II Laboratory (2 Credits)

-CHM 323L Synthesis and Analysis in Organic Chemistry Laboratory (2 Credits)
+CHM 323L Synthesis/Analysis in Organic Chem Lab (2 Credits)

-Project-based course providing research-level, laboratory experience in modern organic chemistry, synthesis and analysis and the development of, literature review, and scientific presentation, skills.
-For chemistry majors (others by, permission of instru
+Project-based course providing research-level laboratory experience in modern organic chemistry, synthesis and analysis and the development of literature review and scientific presentation skills.
+For chemistry majors (others by permission of instructor).

 CHM 331 Analytical Chemistry I (3 Credits)